fernand0z/BAMazon/README.md

-# BAMazon
+# :package: BAMazon :computer:

+###Overview

-An Amazon-like storefront CLI app using MySQL
+BAMazon is a digital storefront CLI app using Node.js and MySQL.

+###Customer Module

+The Customer Module application is contained in the `bamazonCustomer.js`  file.